unblevable/quick-scope/README.md

 " Your .vimrc

 " Map the leader key + q to toggle quick-scope's highlighting in normal/visual mode.
-" Note that you must use nmap/vmap instead of their non-recursive versions (nnoremap/vnoremap). nmap <leader>q <plug>(QuickScopeToggle)
+" Note that you must use nmap/xmap instead of their non-recursive versions (nnoremap/xnoremap). nmap <leader>q <plug>(QuickScopeToggle)
-vmap <leader>q <plug>(QuickScopeToggle)
+xmap <leader>q <plug>(QuickScopeToggle)
 ```

 ## Moving Across a Line